So now it's 2015! Time sure flies. Last year went by very fast. The goals I set a year ago were as follows:

 3. Post more on this blog and my new one

 4. Continue to get both my finances and living quarters in order

 5. Invite more people into my home, welcome them into my life, show them how much I love them

 6. Become more active in my community in two areas; sustainability and trans* issues

 7. Treat myself with utmost kindness and compassion

-Wish me luck!
-Best of luck with whatever goals you may set for yourself.
+So that's it, one very important goal!
+Best of luck with whatever goals you may set for yourself!